Skip to main content

 • Impact evaluations requiring causal claims

-• Distinguishing programme effects from external influences
+• Distinguishing program effects from external influences

 • Designing rigorous evaluation approaches